The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Preparations

 and furthermore the slope maps $\phi_P$ and $\phi_{P'}$ for the group $G$ agree with the slope maps~$\phi_M$ and $\phi_{P'/U(P)}$ for the group $M$ under these identifications.
 Thus part $(b)$ follows from part $(a)$ applied to the reductive group $M$ and its parabolic subgroups $M$ and $P'/U(P)$. \end{proof}

-\sssec{Lemmas about semistability} We now establish the claimed equivalence of conditions $(a)$, $(b)$, $(c)$ in our definition of semistability in Section~\ref{definition of semistability} above.
-We furthermore show that our definition agrees with the usual definition of semistability (see \cite{Ramanathan1}, \cite{Ramanathan3}, \cite{RamananRamanathan}), which we now recall in the language of Section \ref{notation-parabolic}.
+\sssec{Lemmas about semistability} We now establish the claimed equivalence of conditions $(a)$, $(b)$, $(c)$ in our re-definition of semistability in Section~\ref{definition of semistability} above, and furthermore show that our definition agrees with the usual definition of semistability, condition $(d)$, from \cite{Ramanathan1}, \cite{Ramanathan3}, \cite{RamananRamanathan}.